 Measure the width of the mirror frame, and then cut pieces of tape the same length from both rolls.
 Alternate smoothing the two colors of tape in place along the mirror frame until it’s entirely covered in colorful horizontal stripes.

 Create tape stripes running vertically down the mirror frame.
 Start by cutting several long pieces of tape from each roll.
 Then cut the pieces in half lengthwise, and then in half again to create very skinny strips.
 Align alternating colors of tape side by side across the mirror’s frame, continuing until it’s completely covered.

 Q. What’s the best way to store my arts and crafts supplies?

 A. It’s undeniable: craft time can be mess time, particularly when younger kids are hard at work.
 But it’s easy to keep arts and crafts supplies under control.
 Save any original boxes or canisters that serve to contain the supplies.
 If you don’t have the original box and want to keep supplies handy, a small rolling organizer cart with drawers holds all manner of small supplies, and rolls right up to the crafting table when it’s time to get creative.
 Baskets are another option, as are plastic storage tubs.
 Beading, drawing, and painting supplies are best kept in multi-compartment carrying cases.

-Q. Is it better to buy a kit or buy the supplies individually?
+Q. Is it better to get a kit or get the supplies individually?

 A. That depends.
-If you just want a big box of mixed supplies to keep your little ones entertained, it’s far cheaper to buy a kit than to purchase the items separately.
+If you just want a big box of mixed supplies to keep your little ones entertained, it’s far cheaper to get a kit than to find the items separately.
 Likewise if you’re just investigating a new hobby and need to start from scratch.
-But if you’re an accomplished artist or crafter who already has a stock of basic supplies, you’ll do best by buying just the items you need individually.
+If you’re an accomplished artist or crafter who already has a stock of basic supplies, you’ll do best by selecting just the items you need individually.

 Q. Where can I find craft ideas?